Virgo and Aquarius: The Angel of the North sculpture

 The sculpture was created by Dušan Džamonja (born 31 January 1928 with the Sun in Aquarius)) in 1967.

-Astrogeographical position of the sculpture for morphogenetic field level 4 which describes the atmosphere and energetical topics of the site itself: the sculture is located in the 2 Mercury signs: air sign Gemini sign of signposts, symbols, learning, education, information, road crossings. liberty, polarity and opposites and self-protective earth sign Virgo sign of reason, health, medecine, protection of nature, preservation, monkhood, yoga culture.
+Astrogeographical position of the sculpture for morphogenetic field level 4 which describes the atmosphere and energetical topics of the site itself: the sculpture is located in the 2 Mercury signs: air sign Gemini sign of signposts, symbols, learning, education, information, road crossings. liberty, polarity and opposites and self-protective earth sign Virgo sign of reason, health, medicine, protection of nature, preservation, celibacy, protective skins, protected places, monk-hood, yoga culture.